Sociology

 iii).
 Exclusion criteria.

 “Public health” understandably can have a range of meanings associated with it as it is a broad concept involving various disciplines.
 Scholars have different views on the concept that constitutes “public health” as a term for an academic and professional research project.
 That makes it necessary for the researcher to derive an exclusion criterion for the study design so that it is clear and narrowed down to the specific aim of the study.
-The inclusion and exclusion criteria of this research are exclusively for the present study and may not be representing the views of professionals and scholars or any other on public health.
+The inclusion and exclusion criteria of this research are exclusively for the present study and may not represent the views of professionals and scholars or any other on public health.
 The researcher recognizes that the development of these criteria is not a perfect science and is based on the researcher’s understanding of the topic.
 The following exclusion criteria have been derived for the present study.

 Research published in any other language than English